Overview of the United Arab Emirates Legal System

 Table of Contents

-1. Introduction:
+1. Introduction

 1.1.
 Location and Population

-United Arab Emirates area excluding the affiliated isles amounts to 83.600 square kilometers.
+The United Arab Emirates area excluding the affiliated isles amounts to 83.600 square kilometers.
 The Emirate of Abu Dhabi represents the greatest share since it covers an area of 67.340 square kilometers equivalent to 87% of the total area of the State.

-The federal authorities of the State consist of the Supreme Council of the Federation, the Chairman of the Federation and his Deputy, the Cabinet, the Federal National Council and the Federal Judiciary Body.
-The Union represents a part of the great homeland bonded by the ties of religion, language, history and mutual destiny, as its people constitute an integral part of the nation.
+The federal authorities of the State consist of the Supreme Council of the Federation, the Chairman of the Federation and his Deputy, the Cabinet, the Federal National Council, and the Federal Judiciary Body.
+The Union represents a part of the great homeland bonded by the ties of religion, language, history, and mutual destiny, as its people constitute an integral part of the nation.

 1.2.
 UAE Religion and Language

 Islam is the official religion of the United Arab Emirates.
-Arabic Language is considered the official language in United Arab Emirates whereas English Language is widely used as far as the commercial and economic domains are concerned.
+The Arabic Language is considered the official language in the United Arab Emirates whereas English Language is widely used as far as the commercial and economic domains are concerned.

 1.3.
 History of the United Arab Emirates